-The installation of utility grade relays is required for synchronous, induction, and non-certified inverterbased projects.
+The installation of utility grade relays is required for all Project types.
 All relays must be equipped with targets or other visible indicators to indicate that the relay has operated.

 If the protective system uses AC power as the control voltage, it must be designed to disconnect the generation from the Consumers Energy electric system if the AC control power is lost.
-Consumers Energy will work with the Applicant regarding the system design for this requirement.
+Consumers Energy will collaborate with the Applicant regarding the system design for this requirement.